intel/QAT_Engine/docs/config_options.md

 ```
 --with-openssl_install_dir=/path/to/openssl_install
     Specify the path to the top level directory where the OpenSSL* was installed to.
-    When this path is specified the qatengine.so engine library is copied
+    When this path is specified the qatprovider.so library is copied into the
+    OpenSSL modules folder (`ossl-modules`) during 'make install'.
+For
+    `--enable-qat_engine` builds the qatengine.so library is copied into the
-    into the folder containing the other dynamic engines during the 'make install'.
+    folder containing the other dynamic engines (`engines-3`) instead.

     For example if you installed OpenSSL* to its default location of
     `/usr/local/ssl` then you would use the following setting:
     --with-openssl_install_dir=/usr/local/ssl

     If using the system OpenSSL, this option is not required.
-    In this case qatengine.so is installed in the system engines directory
+    In this case qatprovider.so is installed in the system OpenSSL modules
-    (e.g., `/usr/lib64/engines-3` for OpenSSL 3.x).
+    directory (e.g., `/usr/lib64/ossl-modules`); for engine
+    builds qatengine.so is installed in the system engines directory
+    (e.g., `/usr/lib64/engines-3`).

 ```
 ### qat_sw options